magidc/ideavim-anyobject/README.md

 - **Inner/Outer**: All text objects support both `i` (inner) and `a` (around/outer) selection modes following standard Vim conventions
 - **Jump**: Text objects with jump support allow navigation using `]` (next) and `[` (previous) motions unless other mappings are specified (see [Customization](#customization))
 - **Count motions**: Text objects with count support allow selecting multiple consecutive instances.
-For example `d2a` will delete two arguments
+For example `d2aa` will delete two arguments including their separators

 ## Usage